stephen-bracken/ScalaLex/readme.md

     {user subroutines}

-each section can be ommitted, therefore the minimum input specification is
+the subroutines section can be ommitted, therefore the minimum input specification is

 ```

+    %%
 ```

 which will produce a program that will simply output any input given.